Campbellsville Historic Commercial District: Buildings

+There are about 20 buildings in downtown Campbellsville that are on the National Register of Historic Places.
+Including the Old Taylor County Clerks Office, the new Turner Block, the Willock Building, the Chandler Building, the Stults Building, the Ingram House and more.

 Architecture

 The 100 and 200 block of Main Street are lined with century old brick, stone, and iron buildings with Italianate architecture facades.
-Merchant Tower was designed with Romanesque architecture.

 Revitalization

 In Campbellsville's historic district, the Main Street Manager oversees preservation and revitalization.
 The Kentucky Heritage Council (Kentucky State Historic Preservation Office) is a valued source of information.